Passport Prime Troubleshooting

 Address validation is failing

 - The address being verified is outside of the initial search window.
-To minimize search times, Passport searches 50 addresses at a time.
+To minimize search times, Prime searches 50 addresses at a time.
 When scanning an address with an index number outside of 0-49, you’ll need to tap ‘Continue Searching’ to widen the search area and successfully verify your address.

 PIN